forwinder15/learndiesels/content/posts/2019-06-16--diesel-mechanics-vs-automotive/index.md

 ## 9. Upward mobility

 Something else that may be an important factor to you is your ability to advance in your career.
 Do you have goals to be the shop foremen?
 Maybe even a high position?
-In car mechanics, most of the time being in a dealership setting, the highest position to aspire is the shop manager.
+In-car mechanics, most of the time being in a dealership setting, the highest position to aspire is the shop manager.
 This may not be where you want to end up as this can be a stressful job in that area.

 There is often a supervisor and then fleet manager, in diesel mechanics and then depending on your company regional manager often called field engineer.
 There are also in the trucking world a VP of maintenance, or if you are in a diesel dealer like **CAT or Cummins,** the sky is the limit.